Stephen McNichols: Lieutenant Governor of Colorado

-McNichols' abilities to plan and pass legislation were rewarded in 1954 when he was elected as Edwin Johnson's lieutenant governor.
+McNichols's abilities to plan and pass legislation were rewarded in 1954 when he was elected as Edwin Johnson's lieutenant governor.
 When Governor Johnson was ill, which was much of the time during this administration, McNichols learned under this period the daily responsibilities of the governorship.

 Governor of Colorado

 McNichols took over the responsibilities of governor when Edwin Johnson became ill and was unable to complete his term.
 It was this experience that helped McNichols to be elected Colorado's governor in 1956.
 The term was 2 years and McNichols was re-elected in 1958 and again in 1960.

-Controversial activism and far-reaching plans distinguished McNichols' administration.
+Controversial activism and far-reaching plans distinguished McNichols's administration.
 As governor McNichols championed an improved system of school financial aid distribution and successfully lobbied for an increased university faculty salary cap.
 McNichols also advocated institutional reform for the State Hospital in Pueblo and State Penitentiary in Cañon City, both organizations fraught with corruption and aging structures.
-McNichols pushed public works projects securing federal funding for his long-range highway development program and seeing that the Fryingpan-Arkansas water development project was begun.
+McNichols pushed public works projects securing federal funding for his long-range highway development program and seeing that the Fryingpan–Arkansas water development project was begun.
 He was also instrumental in the development of the Colorado State Archives and the governorship grew from a two to a four-year term during his administration.

 To pass this tremendous package of legislation McNichols often alienated members of his own Democratic Party, and to pay for it he lobbied for an unpopular tax hike.
-Furthermore, McNichols' Fryingpan - Arkansas water diversion project caused friction between the Western Slope and Front Range regions.
-Another source of contention was McNichols' acceptance of the Executive Residence from the Boettcher Foundation.
+Furthermore, McNichols's Fryingpan–Arkansas water diversion project caused friction between the Western Slope and Front Range regions.
+Another source of contention was McNichols's acceptance of the Executive Residence from the Boettcher Foundation.
 Many legislators disagreed with this decision and believed that it showed McNichols to be arrogant and power-hungry.
 Ironically, the same package of legislation that got him elected to the governorship in 1956 brought him defeat in his 1962 reelection campaign.

 Later life and death

-McNichols' defeat at the polls continued with an unsuccessful bid for the U.S. Senate in 1968, serving as a Democratic National Committee member, or as the Rocky Mountain Regions U.S. Commerce Director in 1977.
+McNichols's defeat at the polls continued with an unsuccessful bid for the U.S. Senate in 1968, serving as a Democratic National Committee member, or as the Rocky Mountain Regions U.S. Commerce Director in 1977.

-His public service came to an end on November 25, 1997 when he died due to heart failure.
-Governor Roy Romer said of McNichols, "I served in the state legislature during his tenure as governor and remember well his character, unique style and commitment to Colorado...He was one of our best governors, in an important time in our history."
+His public service came to an end on November 25, 1997, when he died due to heart failure.
+Governor Roy Romer noted about McNichols, "I served in the state legislature during his tenure as governor and remember well his character, unique style and commitment to Colorado...He was one of our best governors, in an important time in our history."